Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Technical Details

 \begin{proof} We adapt the standard argument for the validity of conformal $p$-values to our online setting with exchangeable data.
 For each time $t$, define

 where $\Phi_t$ contains the unordered set of conformity scores for indices in $\gC_{0t}\cup\{t\}$, the true state $\theta_i$, and the data corresponding to indices not used in the calibration set (denoted here by $\gC_{1t}$).
-To prove the mutual independence, consider any time indices $t\leq T$ and let $x_t,x_{t+1},\dots,x_T\in [0,1]$ be arbitrary.
-Then
+To prove the mutual independence, consider any time indices $t\leq T$ and let $x_t,x_{t+1},\dots,x_T\in [0,1]$ be arbitrary. {For ease of notation, we first consider the case in which all p-values $\{p_s\}_{s=t}^T$ are associated with null hypotheses.
+The argument extends directly to the more general setting in which some non-null hypotheses appear between them.}